RbkGh/ShattaGit/README.md

 * And More Loading shortly

 ## Todo List
-- [ ] Get a library that will help configure a command line tool in javascript.
+- [ :heavy_check_mark: ] Get a library that will help configure a command line tool in javascript.
 - [ ] Set up the third-party library + our module configurations
 ### Phase One
 - [ ] Getting the GitHub Auth API and configuring the authentication processes